tiftaylor/book_app/README.md

 ## Architecture
 HTML > CSS > JavaScript > Express > Node.js > Superagent pkg > EJS pkg > Google Books API

+**schema.sql** | Table name: books
+  - id - serial primary key
+  - author - author name
+  - title - title of the book
+  - isbn - the ISBN number associated with the title
+  - image_url - an image of the book cover
+  - description - a summary of what the book is about

 ## Change Log
+08-25-2020 ??pm - ??
 08-24-2020 11:30pm - Added CSS & index.ejs is homepage via "/"
 08-24-2020 9:20pm - Added catch for error of app
 08-24-2020 7:20pm - Sucessfully render search results from API